PAP v PAP: The Party’s struggle to adapt to a changing Singapore

 “PAP v.
 PAP is a forensic and fascinating collection on Singapore’s future policy dilemmas, from two of its most thoughtful and challenging thinkers.
 Produced in a spirit of constructive criticism and written in an easy accessible style, it makes for invaluable reading for anyone interested in Asia’s greatest economic success story — and indeed for the future political economy of Asia itself.” — James Crabtree, author of The Billionaire Raj.

 Buy the book

-The book is in paperback (S$24) and e-book (US$9.99) versions.
+The book is in paperback and e-book versions.
 The audio book is available to Storytel subscribers.
 The “paperback” link below will take you to Books Kinokuniya.
 Listed below are other retailers that stock the book.